cnridley/goat_dev_test/README.md

 Another reason it could be happening is because of the template hook.
 In the additional.html I have added the $handled into the craft\web\View::hook().
 Adding the $handled and setting it to true prevents additional hook methods from getting triggered and causing an error.

 Lastly, in the twig templating, I have added an if statement to handle if the $status == false.
-By doing this, even if no data is returned it is still rendered onto the HTML file.
+By doing this, even if no data is returned information is still rendered onto the HTML file.